-Prevention: Hardening of the security systems by limiting its functions and performance only to authorized people can be the way forward.
+Prevention: Hardening of the security systems by limiting their functions and performance only to authorized people can be the way forward.

 Through testing, potential vulnerabilities can be fished out and can make the entire digital part of the banking system safe.